manio143/SharpOffice/README.md

 * __SharpCalc__ (calculation sheet editing)
 * __SharpPresent__ (presentation editing)

 The project is using Xwt for GUI rendering.
 On each platform it will use native solutions (WPF on Windows, GTK# on Linux, Cocoa on Mac).
+Because Visual Studio doesn't support nested solutions I referenced the libraries by path.

 ### Modules ###
 #### SharpOffice.Core ####